Marcus Lawrence Ward: 1865 election

 In the post-war environment, the atmosphere was ripe for a Republican victory.
 Ward stood for the Republican nomination as the representative of Newark, East Jersey, and veterans.
-He was opposed by Alexander G. Cattell, a wealth grain merchant who had only recently returned to the state.
-After a deadlock between the two candidates and a failed movement to draft General Hugh Judson Kilpatrick, veterans delivered the nomination to Ward on the fourth ballot.
+He was opposed by Alexander G. Cattell, a wealthy grain merchant who had only recently returned to the state.
+At the 1865 Republican nominating convention in Trenton, there was a deadlock between the two candidates that refused to break.
+One strategy involved delegates working to convince influential General Hugh Judson Kilpatrick to give his support, but he refused.
+It was finally broken on the fourth ballot after a collection of civil war veteran delegates voted to hand the nomination to Ward.
 George M. Robeson, the leader of the Cattell campaign, made the nomination unanimous.
 In the general election, Ward defeated Theodore Runyon by a large margin bolstered by the veterans' vote.

 Term in office

 Ward served as Governor from 1866 to 1869.
 His administration was marked by active support for and involvement in the federal Reconstruction process, a marked contrast from his predecessor Joel Parker.
 Though the Thirteenth Amendment to the United States Constitution had been ratified without New Jersey's vote, Ward made it a priority to symbolically ratify the amendment and "redeem" the state.
 He also led the state in ratifying the Fourteenth Amendment.

 On purely state affairs, Ward was convinced that active, energetic government could produce wise social and economic policies.
 His administration focused on reforming the state prison, establishing a state reform school, funding public education and instituting a statewide uniform health code.
 He also called for state action in riparian water rights, asking that owners of underwater land compensate the state for the right to build improvements.

 Ward's governorship was marked by division within the Republican Party, leading to the downfall of the party in the state.
 In an effort to stave off criticism from Cattell, he appointed George Robeson Attorney General and attempted to steer a middle course, but was criticized for favoring Newark Republicans, such as in his appointment of Frederick T. Frelinghuysen to the U.S. Senate.
-In his early days in office, Ward confidently said predicted Republican was now "firmly fixed among the Republican states," but the state would not elect another Republican governor until 1895.
+In his early days in office, Ward confidently predicted New Jersey was now "firmly fixed among the Republican states," but the state would not elect another Republican governor until 1895.

 While in office, Ward also served as chairman of the Republican National Committee from 1866 to 1868.
 In 1868, Ward became the first president of the Newark Industrial Exhibition.